-- 10. The requirement to place the matter relating to appointment of Auditors for ratification by members at every Annual General Meeting is done away with vide notification dated May 7, 2018 issued by the Ministry of Corporate Affairs, New Delhi.
-Accordingly, no resolution is proposed for ratification of appointment of Auditors, who were appointed in the Annual General Meeting held on September 4, 2015. - 11.
-Members seeking any information with respect to financials, are requested to write to the Company at an early date at corprelations@poel.in so as to enable the Management to provide the information at the meeting. - 12.
-The Share Transfer Books of the Company shall remain closed from September 5, 2019 to September 11, 2019 (both days inclusive). - 13.
+- 10. The Company has been maintaining, inter alia, the Register of contracts or arrangements in which directors are interested under section 189 of the Act and the Register of Directors and Key Managerial Personnel and their shareholding under section 170 of the Act at its registered office.
+In accordance with the MCA circulars, the said registers shall be made accessible for inspection through electronic mode, which shall remain open and be accessible to any member during the continuance of the meeting. - 11.
+Relevant documents referred to in the accompanying Notice and the Explanatory Statement shall be made accessible for inspection through electronic mode on all working days, except Saturdays, during business hours up to the date of the Annual General Meeting. - 12.
+For ease of conduct, members who would like to ask questions/express their views on the items of the businesses to be transacted at the meeting can send their questions/comments in advance to the Company's designated email address at corprelations@poel.in mentioning their name, demat account no./Folio no., etc. The queries may be raised precisely and in brief to enable the Company to answer the same suitably depending on the availability of time at the meeting. - 13.
+The Share Transfer Books of the Company shall remain closed from September 12, 2020 to September 18, 2020 (both days inclusive). - 14.
 Members holding shares in electronic form are requested to intimate immediately any change in their address or bank mandates to their Depository Participants with whom they are maintaining their demat accounts.
-Members holding shares in physical form are requested to advise any change in their address or bank mandates immediately to the Company / RTA. - 14.
+Members holding shares in physical form are requested to advise any change in their address or bank mandates immediately to the Company / RTA. - 15.
 The Company or its Registrar and Share Transfer Agent, M/s.
 Cameo Corporate Services Limited ("Cameo") cannot act on any request received directly from the members holding shares in electronic form for any change of bank particulars or bank mandates.
-Such changes are to be advised only to the Depository Participant. - 15.
+Such changes are to be advised only to the Depository Participant. - 16.
 As per the provisions of Section 124(5) of the Companies Act, 2013 dividend which remained unclaimed for a period of seven years from the date of transfer to unpaid dividend account are required to be credited to IEPF Account.
 Members, who are yet to claim their dividend amount, may write to the Company / Cameo.